rohanh/rohanh.github.io/_posts/2018-05-17-smartsmartphone.md

 ---
 layout: post
-title: How to use smartphones in a smarter way ?
+title: "How to use smartphones in a smarter way ?"
-tags: [smartphone guide]
+tags: [smartphone, guide]
 excerpt_separator: <!--more-->
 ---
 Post about Smartphones